The legal framework regulating pharmaceuticals and medical devices is largely federal in Mexico, and includes the following laws and regulations:

 There are multiple legal instruments to consider, including technical standard NOM-004-SSA3-2012 on health records and NOM-024-SSA3-2012 on the electronic health record.
 However, there are still gaps in the regulation, including more flexible mechanisms to account for the electronic signature of such records.

-Patents are regulated by the Industrial Property Law (IPL), and are granted by the Mexican Institute of Industrial Property (IMPI).
+Patents are regulated by the new Federal Law for the Protection of Industrial Property (FLPIP), and are granted by the Mexican Institute of Industrial Property (IMPI).
+The new FLPIP entered into force on 5 November 2020.

 In Mexico, the issues most frequently encountered by companies when trying to apply for patents include the intention of some examiners to try to limit the scope of protection of the subject-matter as exemplified in the specification of the invention.
 Understanding both the law and the science behind the invention is required to overcome this.
 This requires having in-house technical expertise.